Nomination Deadline: June 1st

 - Medal winners are strongly urged to prepare a permanent record of the lecture in the form of written manuscript and/or recording.
 The written manuscript, not to exceed 15,000 word equivalents, will be submitted for publication in the ASCE Journal of Geotechnical and Geoenvironmental Engineering.
 A videotape should be produced in a format consistent with USNS specifications and will be provided to the USNS by G-I for distribution.
 The videotape will be the property of ASCE.

 - Eligible candidates for the medal must be members of ASCE or of a member society of the International Society of Soil Mechanics and Geotechnical Engineering (ISSMGE).
+Candidates must be in good standing at the time of nomination.
 A listing of nominee's professional memberships and affiliations should be included with nominations for this award.
 The recipient will be chosen without regard for nationality.

 - The recommended medal recipient, for Executive Committee approval, will be made by the Board of Governors of the Geo-Institute, based on recommendations from the G-I Awards Committee.
 The International Secretary will invite member societies of the ISSMGE to submit nominations for consideration by the Award Selection Committee.